SyedZeenath/PracticeCodes/README.md

 "# My project's README"

-This above opencv folder contains most of the codes to practice on opencv
+The above opencv folder contains most of the codes to practice on opencv